WANdisco/wandisco-documentation/docs/quickstarts/troubleshooting/useful_info.md

 `docker-compose up -d`

-You will need to recreate replication rules and add previous configuration after performing this.
+You now need to recreate replication rules and add previous configuration.

 ### Service